teddiursa/form_filler/README.md

 -  The `config.yml` file is used to specify the website, excel file, terms and form boxes to fill.
 The key is the HTML id of the form input and the value is the excel header.
 Make sure these match exactly with your website and excel file as they are **case-sensitive**.
 See [configuration instructions](#Configuration-via-config.yml) for more detail.

-- After configuring `config.yml` file, you can run the script in it's containing directory with:
+- After configuring `config.yml` file, run the script in it's directory with:
  ```bash
  python form_filler.py
  ```

 This will create a window with a searchable and scrollable list of terms from your excel file.

-4. **Select a term:** Browse or search through the list and double-click on a term.
+- **Select a term:** Browse or search through the list and double-click on a term.
 This will automatically fill out the form on the configured website using the information from the excel file corresponding to the selected term.

 ## Configuration via config.yml

 `config.yml` allows for easier configurability for different website forms and excel sheets.
-The most important component is an unordered list of key-value pairs.
+The most important component is an unordered list of key-value pairs:

 ```